-A student is expected to complete the degree requirements set forth in the ATP School of Nursing Catalog in effect at the time the student enters the program.
+A student is expected to complete the degree requirements set forth in the School of Nursing Catalog in effect at the time the student enters the program.
 Only with the specific approval of the Department Chair may a different Catalog be selected.
 In no case may a student complete the requirements set forth in a catalog more than seven years old.
 The Catalog is published at least biennially and its provisions are applicable during the stated school year.

-BSN (traditional) students are required to complete 55 hours of non-nursing courses and 67 hours of nursing courses, totaling 122 credit hours.
+BSN (Traditional) students are required to complete 57 hours of pre-requisite courses and 63 hours of nursing courses, totaling 120 credit hours.